NatLibFi/Skosmos/dockerfiles/README.md

 The following commands will build and tag the image it with `skosmos:test`, and run the container.
-The container name is `skosmos-web`, but you can customize the name, port, and other flags as necessary.
+The container name is `skosmos-web`, but you can customize the name, and other flags as necessary.
+The container will listen to port `80` at both the host and container since we are using `--net=host` to allow the Skosmos application to access Fuseki at `http://localhost:3030`.
+You are free to modify the command line and the `Dockerfile.ubuntu` and configuration files if you would like to deploy it differently.

     # NOTE: the container copies the project sources during build, so the
     # context must be the parent directory, i.e. you MUST build the image